Telekinesis!

 Telekinesis! is the eponymous debut studio album by the alternative rock band Telekinesis.
 Recorded in September 2008, the album was produced, mixed, and engineered with the help of Chris Walla (guitarist for Death Cab For Cutie), recording one song per day on analog tape.
 The album was released on Merge Records on April 7, 2009.

+Planet Sound ranked Telekinesis! no. 1 in their "Top 50 Albums of 2009".